 If you're in the Honors Program, yes.
 A thesis outside your major

 will count toward university honors, but ordinarily will not count

 Does a thesis have to be a long research

-No. For instance, many JCFA students' theses involve a performance
+No. For instance, many JCA students' theses involve a performance

 or production.
 Theses have also included creative writing, video